upros/tls-pok/draft-ietf-emu-bootstrapped-tls.md

   - epskid is the EPSK External Identity
   - Base Key is the DER-encoded ASN.1 subjectPublicKeyInfo representation of the BSK public key
-  - L is the length of the digest of the underlying hash algorithm
+  - L equals 32, the length in octets of the SHA-256 output
   - <> is a NULL salt which is a string of L zeros
 ~~~

+SHA-256 MUST be used when deriving epskid using {{?RFC5869}}.

 The {{!RFC9258}} ImportedIdentity structure is defined as: